-The complainant's plea is therefore unfounded.
+This plea is therefore unfounded.

-4. The complainant also contends that the President's decision of 25 July 2018 is unlawful because it fails to provide adequate reasons to justify the President's decision not to endorse the recommendations made by the JAB in its report of 4 June 2018.
+- 6. It follows from all the foregoing that the complainant's pleas challenging her PES document for 2016 and the second PIP are unfounded. - 7.
+The complainant submits that the President's decision of 25 July 2018 is unlawful because it fails to provide adequate reasons to justify the President's decision not to endorse the recommendations made by the JAB in its report of 4 June 2018.

-The Tribunal recalls its settled case law under which "the executive head of an international organisation, when taking a decision on an internal appeal that departs from the recommendations made by the appeals body, to the detriment of the employee concerned, must adequately state the reasons for not following those recommendations" (see, for example, Judgment 4062, consideration 3, and the case law cited therein).
+The Tribunal recalls its settled case law under which "the executive head of an international organization, when taking a decision on an internal appeal that departs from the recommendations made by the appeals body, to the detriment of the employee concerned, must adequately state the reasons for not following those recommendations" (see, for example, Judgment 4062, consideration 3, and the case law cited therein).

 The Tribunal finds that the President explained the reasons for his decision to the contrary in a manner that satisfies the requirements of the Tribunal's case law on this point.
 Firstly, the President expressly referred to the assessments made by the complainant's supervisors of her performance, thereby explicitly endorsing them.
-Secondly, he expressly referred to the substantial reasons set out in the complainant's PES document for 2016, which the JAB did not take into account in its reasoning.
+Secondly, he expressly mentioned the substantial reasons set out in the complainant's

+PES document for 2016, which the JAB did not take into account in its reasoning.
 However, that evaluation, which concluded that the complainant had not demonstrated that she had achieved the required level in many of the crucial competencies for the post of CPM, was the principal factor leading to the decision not to renew her appointment beyond 4 March 2017.